College of Nursing

 BSN Program Requirements

-The College of Nursing program is an upper division limited access major accepting students in the junior year.
+The College of Nursing program is an upper division specialized admissions major accepting students in the junior year.
 Admission is competitively based on previous academic performance.
 The Florida Board of Nursing and several state and/or private agencies require the disclosure of conviction records for misdemeanors and/or felonies; therefore, this information will be required at the time of admission.
 Legislation aimed at protecting the public has made it necessary to require a Level II criminal background check (this includes FDLE and FBI) for all students admitted to the College of Nursing.
 The Level II report must be on file at the College of Nursing before students can enroll.
 If the background check reveals violations resulting in students being denied admission to a clinical agency and/or access to patients in the agency, and if a comparable assignment cannot be made to meet course objectives, the student will be unable to progress and complete the program in the College of Nursing.
 Completion of the curriculum does not guarantee the Florida Board of Nursing (or any other licensing body) will allow students with criminal records to take the licensing examination to become a registered nurse.
 The cost for these background checks must be paid by the student.
 The background check will include the following: Patriot Act, Social Security Alert, Nationwide Healthcare Fraud and Abuse Scan, Sex Offender Index, local criminal check, residence history, and employment verification.
 Students will be required to submit a notarized Affidavit of Good Moral Character on an annual basis following the initial background check.
 Additional background checks may be required during the program based on clinical agency requirements.
 Drug screening will be required upon admission, and additional screening may be required throughout the program.

 Students enrolled in the nursing program are expected to exhibit behavior that conforms to the Nurse Practice Act of the State of Florida.
 The College of Nursing reserves the right to refuse or discontinue enrollment of any student if the student violates the Nurse Practice Act of the State of Florida or in the judgment of the faculty the student does not meet the College's standards.